jarryd/uMQTT/README.md

 # uMQTT

-uMQTT is a lightweight MQTT library for Python.
+uMQTT is a lightweight pure Python MQTT library.
 It was intended for lightweight embedded systems running older versions of Python (V2.4+).

 This implementation is based on the [MQTT V3.1 Protocol Specification.](http://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html)